Kehinde Bankole: Modelling career

 Bankole first entertainment experience was when she auditioned as a contestant in Miss Commonwealth Nigeria pageant in 2003, although she did not win, she claimed the exposure was all she really wanted as she made the top 10.
 She also competed in Most Beautiful Girl in Nigeria but could not make the top five list.
 After the contract of Genevieve Nnaji expired as a Lux ambassador, Kehinde Bankole was chosen along with Sylvia Udeogu and Olaide Olaogun to become the new face of Lux in 2007.

 Acting

 Bankole made her acting debut during her tenure as Lux ambassador in the family drama Super Story: Everything it Takes, playing the character Caro.
 She has also starred in other Wale Adenuga productions, including Papa Ajasco and This Life.
 On television, she played housewife Kiki Obi in Desperate Housewives Africa, the Nigerian remake of the American series.
-She also featured in the movie Prophetess with Toyin Abraham.
+She also featured in the movie Prophetess with Toyin Abraham as well as in October 1 produced by Kunle Afolayan.